pzivich/Delicatessen/docs/Custom Equations.rst

 First, we can build the estimating equation using a for-loop where each ``i`` piece will be stacked together.
-While this for-loop approach will be slow, it is often a good strategy to implement this version first.
+While this for-loop approach will be slow, it is often a good strategy to implement a for-loop version that is easier to debug first.

 Below calculates the estimating equation for each ``i`` in the for-loop.
 This function returns a stacked array of each ``i`` observation as a 3-by-n array.
 That array can be validly passed to the ``MEstimator`` for optimization and